Background

 The first time, it had to pass by a 50% vote.
 The second time, it had to pass by a 75% vote.
 Then, it went to a ballot for public consideration.
 However, the ballot had to happen in a gubernatorial year.

-In Tennessee, you must introduce the bill and pass two votes in two separate General Sessions (which is a total of 4 years, 2 years per General Session), before the amendment appears on the next gubernatorial ballot.
+In Tennessee, bills must be introduced and then passed two votes in two separate General Sessions (which is a total of 4 years, 2 years per General Session), before the amendment appears on the next gubernatorial ballot.

 Tennessee’s work to remove the slavery exception clause illustrates how important it is to have the support of the right sponsors and key state agencies.
-But by building allies, and understanding opponents’ concerns, Tennessee leaders were able to pass the amendment through the legislature.
+Building allies and understanding opponents’ concerns helped Tennessee leaders to pass the amendment through the legislature.

 Business Community

-Tennessee is home to a number of Fortune 500 companies that have Modern Day Slavery statements, including Bridgestone, AT&T, and Jack Daniels.
-Each of these companies is required to address modern-day slavery within their operations and supply chains.
+Tennessee is home to several Fortune 500 companies with Modern Day Slavery statements, including Bridgestone, AT&T, and Jack Daniels.
+Each of these companies must address modern-day slavery within their operations and supply chains.
 These companies supported Tennessee’s efforts to remove the exception clause to showcase their commitment to ending modern-day slavery.

 In addition, the bill sponsors built a relationship with lobbyists and chambers of commerce.
 Businesses in Tennessee rallied around eliminating the exception clause that allows for modern-day slavery.
 The Nashville Chamber of Commerce played a central role.